 Candidates must have at least 50 percent protected time for laboratory-based or clinical research.
 They may have a Ph.D. and/or M.D. degree.
 It is expected that some Scholars will be clinically trained; others will be laboratory scientists pursuing research that is directly related to the pathophysiology or treatment of human disease.

 The distinguishing feature of the DOCS Program is flexibility.
 There is no predetermined amount or form of support.
 The Department Chair will be expected to request the support package best suited to a particular candidate and commensurate with the candidate's dedication to research activities.

 Salary support requested for the candidate must be commensurate with their protected time for research, but may not exceed $85,000 (plus additional for fringe benefits) annually.
-Total packages may not exceed $750,000 (over a three-year period), and it is expected that significantly smaller packages would be more appropriate for many of the candidates.
+Total packages may not exceed $1,000,000 (over a four-year period), and it is expected that significantly smaller packages would be more appropriate for many of the candidates.